Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 allocated work when they're in an :doc:`idle or non-active state<../data_structures/worker_array>`.
-However, since this generator must asynchronously update its model and cancel pending evaluations, the Worker running this generator remains in a unique *active receive* state, until it becomes non-persistent.
+However, since this generator must asynchronously update its model and cancel pending evaluations, the Worker running this generator remains in an *active receive* state, until it becomes non-persistent.
 This means both the Manager and persistent Worker must be prepared for irregular sending / receiving of data.